Anderson-Lab/anderson-lab.github.io/csc_369_2021_fall/home.md

 There is no textbook to buy for this course.
 We will be discussing material organized as chapters supplemented by other online materials.

 ## Grading
 All grades are subject to being prorated due to illness.
 For example, if you are sick for a week, you will not have to make up that week.
 Your grade will just be computed out of fewer total points.
 You are responsible for making sure that this is correctly reflected in Canvas.
 Canvas is our official record of grades.
-Missing weeks will be indicated not with a 0, but with a -1.
-Your final grade calculations are not correct in Canvas.
-I always calculate the final grades in Excel which allows me to handle absences because of illness, etc. Canvas is our source record.

 Grading philosophy: <a href="https://en.wikipedia.org/wiki/Mastery_learning">Mastery learning</a>
 * I approach grading as student focused.
 I don't believe students should be penalized if it takes them two weeks to do an assignment when other students can finish it in a week.